 Frisbee with dogs

 Dogs who love to play Frisbee, either purely for pleasure or in competition, are called disc dogs.
-Some dogs won’t allow their people to play without them!
-If your dog loves to play ball, you may want to buy a disc and get your dog involved in this great form of exercise.
+If your dog loves to play ball, you might want to buy a disc and get your dog involved in this great form of exercise.
 One word of caution, however: This sport involves a lot of jumping, so consult with your veterinarian before starting your dog on a vigorous Frisbee training program.

 Hiking with dogs

-A fairly new sport called nose work uses the amazing capabilities of the canine nose and accommodates almost every type of dog.
+A fairly new sport called nose work, or scent training, uses the amazing capabilities of the canine nose and accommodates almost every type of dog.
 It can be done competitively or just as an enjoyable activity.

 Playing hide-and-seek with a toy or item of clothing can be a tracking challenge for your dog.
 In winter, a fun game is to place a glove (with a treat inside for extra enticement) just under the surface of the snow.

 Using clicker training or lure training (using treats for motivation) to teach your dog to do tricks is a great way to spend time with your dog, improve your relationship, and make obedience training even more fun.
-Once you and your dog have a repertoire of tricks, you can show off your wonder dog!
-Karen Pryor Clicker Training has lots of information about clicker training.
+Once you and your dog have a repertoire of tricks, you can show off your wonder dog.

 Vacations with dogs

 If you haven’t taken a vacation with your dog, give it some thought.
-It can be very rewarding to have your dog along on your adventure, and many hotel chains accept dogs these days.
-To find dog-friendly lodging, visit Dog Friendly, a site that also lists dog-friendly restaurants, parks, beaches and other attractions.
-Pet Friendly Travel includes vacation rentals, such as cabins, condos and B&Bs.
+It can be very rewarding to have your dog along on your adventure, and many hotel chains accept dogs.
+Pet Friendly Travel includes vacation rentals, such as cabins, condos, and B&Bs.
 If you want to take it a step further, look into dog camps, the ultimate vacation for you and your dog.
 They provide games, training opportunities, and plenty of other dogs to interact with.
-Browse a list of dog camps.

-When thinking about involving your dog in any strenuous activity, consider his or her health and physical ability.
+When thinking about involving your dog in any strenuous activity, consider their health and physical ability.
 If your dog has not been exercising regularly, schedule a visit to your veterinarian.
-If more than a checkup (blood work to look at organ health, x-rays for joint health, etc.) is needed, your vet will advise you.
-He may also encourage you to increase your dog’s exercise level gradually.
+If more than a checkup is needed, your vet will advise you.
+They might also encourage you to increase your dog’s exercise level gradually.